bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MenardLoadingUnloadingRatio_3NoxGP8K90k8Cg8dlw3vT7/Documentation.md

-Reloading modulus, resulting from interpretation of Menard's pressuremeter test.
+The reloading modulus, resulting from the interpretation of Menard's pressuremeter test.